 "..Me, a rabbi, and six drunken longshoreman rolling around on a rubber bed.."

-- One episode of 2 Stupid Dogs has the two dogs doing one.
-The first few blots are are consistently identified as a ball (Little Dog) and food (Big Dog).
-The final image of a ball and food stumped them.
+- The 2 Stupid Dogs episode "A Quarter" has the two dogs doing an inkblot test.
+The first few blots are consistently identified as a ball (Little Dog) and food (Big Dog).
+The final image, which was actually a picture of a ball and food, completely stumped them.

 Psychiatrist: YOU ARE BOTH ENTIRELY TOO STUPID TO QUALIFY!
 STUPID!
 STUPID!
 STUPID!

 - Lampshaded on Invader Zim, which combines this with a career aptitude test:

 Dib: What does identifying ink blotches have to do with determining our future careers?Ms. Bitters: Oh you poor, doomed child.